a multi-purpose three-dimensional continuous-energy Monte Carlo particle transport

 ||Scattering and scattering production matrices

 ||Transport cross sections and diffusion coefficients calculated using several methods

 ||Poison cross sections for Xe-135 and Sm-149 and their precursors

-Homogenization can be performed in critical spectrum, or using a leakage correction based on the deterministic solution of B1 equations
+Homogenization can be performed in infinite spectrum, or using a leakage correction based on the deterministic solution of the B1 equations.

 integration domain can be defined by a combination of cells,